DOI10.47051/SDWL4438

 Figure 2: Distribution of Stenocercus iridescens in Ecuador.
 The star corresponds to the type locality: Pallatanga, Chimborazo province.
 See Appendix 1 for a complete list of the presence localities included in the map.

-Etymology: The generic name Stenocercus, which comes from the Greek words stenos (meaning “narrow”) and kerkos (meaning “tail”), refers to the laterally-compressed tail in some members of this genus, which contrasts with the dorsally flattened tail of other Tropiduridae.22 The specific epithet iridescens, which comes from the Greek word iridos (meaning “rainbow”),23 probably refers to the colorful belly of the males in this species.
+Etymology: The generic name Stenocercus, which comes from the Greek words stenos (=narrow) and kerkos (=tail), refers to the laterally-compressed tail in some members of this genus, which contrasts with the dorsally flattened tail of other Tropiduridae.22 The specific epithet iridescens comes from the Greek word iridos (=rainbow)23 and refers to the colorful belly of the males.

 Author: Amanda QuezadaaAffiliation: Tropical Herping (TH), Quito, Ecuador.,bAffiliation: Laboratorio de Herpetología, Universidad del Azuay, Cuenca, Ecuador.

-Photographers: Jose Vieira,aAffiliation: Tropical Herping (TH), Quito, Ecuador.,cAffiliation: ExSitu, Quito, Ecuador.
-Alejandro Arteaga,aAffiliation: Tropical Herping (TH), Quito, Ecuador. and Sebastián Di DoménicodAffiliation: Keeping Nature, Bogotá, Colombia.
+Photographers: Jose Vieira,aAffiliation: Tropical Herping (TH), Quito, Ecuador.,dAffiliation: ExSitu, Quito, Ecuador.
+Alejandro Arteaga,cAffiliation: Tropical Herping (TH), Quito, Ecuador. and Sebastián Di DoménicoeAffiliation: Keeping Nature, Bogotá, Colombia.

 How to cite?
-Quezada A (2021) Iridescent Whorltail-Iguana (Stenocercus iridescens).
-In: Arteaga A, Bustamante L, Vieira J, Guayasamin JM (Eds) Reptiles of Ecuador: Life in the middle of the world.
+Quezada A (2024) Iridescent Whorltail-Iguana (Stenocercus iridescens).
+In: Arteaga A, Bustamante L, Vieira J (Eds) Reptiles of Ecuador: Life in the middle of the world.
 Available from: www.reptilesofecuador.com.
 DOI: 10.47051/SDWL4438

 Literature cited: